Skip to main content

 4. how to create Beeline connections and send queries to HiveServer2

-5. the difference between LocalThread mode and LocalProcess mode
+5. difference between LocalThread mode and LocalProcess mode

 Configuring env.sh